Skip to Content

 In response to increasing demand and market interest in Power-to-X (PtX) technologies, RSB hosts a platform to convene stakeholders and experts to evaluate, agree on and promote best practices to address and reduce sustainability risks related to PtX technologies, particularly for the aviation and shipping industries.

-During 2022, the PtX Working Group proposed best practices and sustainability requirements for PtX technology to amend the RSB Standard for Advanced Fuels.
-In 2023, the platform continues to discuss the key sustainability areas for this technology in order to improve requirements based on technological development, as well as to assist policymakers, investors, and corporations in ensuring the sustainable implementation of PtX products.
+Previously known as the PtX Working Group, which proposed best practices and sustainability requirements for PtX technology to amend the RSB Standard for Advanced Fuel, the PtX Platform continues to discuss the key sustainability areas for this technology in order to improve requirements based on technological development, as well as to assist policymakers, investors, and corporations in ensuring the sustainable implementation of PtX products.

 Join the platform (RSB members-only)